 - Total parenteral nutrition (TPN): TPN is a special IV solution containing enough vitamins, salts, minerals and adequate calories to sustain life.
 This technique requires a special IV line, different from that described above, and is generally used in situations when you are unable to take food by mouth or digest it properly.

-No Code – Do Not Resuscitate (DNR) is an order written and signed by the physician instructing staff not to begin CPR or another life-sustaining treatment if the person’s heart or respirations (cardiac or respiratory arrest) have stopped.
+No Code – Do Not Resuscitate (DNR) is an order written and signed by the physician instructing staff not to begin CPR or another life-sustaining treatment if the person’s heart or respirations have stopped (cardiac or respiratory arrest).
 This order is usually written when someone is terminally ill or near death.
-Only a physician can authorize a No Code or Do Not Resuscitate order.
-Before a physician authorizes such an order, he/she will discuss with the patient and/or family the situation and terminal condition.
+Only a physician or advance practice provider can authorize a No Code or Do Not Resuscitate order.
+Before a physician/advance practice provider authorizes such an order, he/she will discuss the situation and terminal condition with the patient and/or family.

 Supportive Care is providing for the comfort and dignity of the patient whatever decisions are made concerning life-sustaining treatments.
-Appropriate medical and nursing care will be continued to provide comfort, hygiene and dignity, but not to prolong life.
-The use of medications, with the intention of easing pain, is permissible even if the medication may hasten death.
+Appropriate medical and nursing care will be continued to provide comfort, hygiene, and dignity, whether or not life sustaining treatments are being administered.
+The use of medications, with the intention of easing pain, is permissible even if the medication may unintentionally hasten death.